Knowledge-Inside-SAS/docxcomtpl/README.md

 ## Installation

-You can install Pymsword using pip:
+You can install `docxcomtpl` using pip:

 ```bash
 pip install docxcomtpl